Egretia/egretia-docs/en/README.md

 ## SmartIDE

 Developing blockchain games is inescapable in the development of smart contracts.
-SmartIDE is a powerful open source tool that allows you to write Solidity contracts directly in the Cloud-end.
+SmartIDE is a powerful tool that allows you to write Solidity contracts directly in the Cloud-end.

 * [SmartIDE brief introduction](smartide/introduction.md)
 * [Document Manager](smartide/document.md)